jben-work/netflix-sde-takehome/README.md

 - Verify token extraction succeeded: `docker-compose logs token_extractor`
 - Ensure the wttr.in API is accessible from your network
 - Enable debug mode by setting `DEBUG=true` in the `get_weather` service environment variables for more detailed logging

+**"Is a directory" error for extracted_token:**
+- This happens when the `extracted_token` file was created as a directory
+- Run the clean restart commands below to fix it

+**Container name already in use:**
+- Run `docker-compose down` to remove old containers
+- If that doesn't work, run `docker rm -f influxdb2 token_extractor get_weather`

 **Clean restart:**
 ```bash